nasa-gibs/onearth/src/modules/time_service/README.md

 ### Set up the Redis database with layer information

-`time_snap` is set to read values from a Redis database in the following format, for each layer configured:
+`time_service` is set to read values from a Redis database in the following format, for each layer configured:

 `layer:[layer_name]:default` -- A string with the current default date for the